JonasVgt/1BluDDns/README.md

 ## Environment Variables

-<code>USERNAME</code> Your 1blu username
+<code>USERNAME</code> Your 1Blu username

-<code>PASSWORD</code> Your 1blu password
+<code>PASSWORD</code> Your 1Blu password

-<code>OTP_KEY</code> (optional) Your 1blu OTP key.
+<code>OTP_KEY</code> (optional) Your 1Blu OTP key.
 If you don't have 2-factor authentification activated on your account, this variable can be ignored.
 Note: this is not the key that is used to log into your account.
-The code can be found when setting up teh otp.
+The code can be found when setting up the otp.

 ![where to find the otp-key](img/otp_key_edited.png)